 The John Day Fossil Beds National Monument is host to many ongoing research projects; including natural resources, paleontology, and cultural heritage conservation.
 If you would like visit the monument with the intent of doing research within its boundaries, please review the information below.

-Thomas Condon Paleontology Center (TCPC) houses comprehensive and contemporary facilities that offer scholars, educators, and scientists the resources needed to conduct research within the John Day Fossil Beds National Monument (JODA).
-The TCPC offers a variety of services to support and facilitate research including:
+Thomas Condon Paleontology Center houses comprehensive and contemporary facilities that offer scholars, educators, and scientists the resources needed to conduct research within the John Day Fossil Beds National Monument.
+The Thomas Condon Paleontology Center offers a variety of services to support and facilitate research including:

-Review the links below for JODA’s access policies and practices.
+Review the Collections Access Policy for the monument's access policies and practices.

-Visiting researchers need to obtain a permit for any kind of research conducted in the monument.
-This includes paleontology, geology, history/culture, modern plants, animals, air, water, soundscapes, etc. The document links below are the first steps of the application for access to museum collections and historic documents.
-Once the document has been filled out, please either send it via email or fax (links below).
+Complete the Preliminary Application for Museum Collections and Historic Document Form for access to museum collections and historic documents.
+Once the document has been filled out, please either send it via e-mail or fax (links below).